babulsarker92/netflix_data_analysis_SQL_project_p3/README.md

 LIMIT 10;
 ```

-**Objective:** Identify the top 5 countries with the highest number of content items.
+**Objective:** Identify the leading 10 countries for the largest Netflix content collections.

 ### 5. Identify the Longest Movie